-- The Nickel Project ("project") consists of four non-contiguous mineral claims groups held by Nickel Rock Resources Inc. ("company") through three separate agreements.
+The Nickel Project ("project") consists of four non-contiguous mineral claims groups held by Nickel Rock Resources Inc. ("company") through three separate agreements.
 The exploration stage project is in the Takla Lake area of central British Columbia, partially adjacent to FPX Nickel Corp.'s Decar Nickel Project.
-The Decar Nickel Project is an advanced project targeting awaruite, a nickel-iron alloy mineral, hosted by serpentinized ultramafic intrusive rocks of the Trembleur Ultramafic Unit within the Permian to Triassic age Cache Creek Complex. - The principal target on the Nickel Project is nickel occurring as awaruite, but at the exploration stage all other styles of mineralization should be considered.
+The Decar Nickel Project is an advanced project targeting awaruite,

-Management's Discussion and Analysis of Financial Results For the three and nine months ended 31 March 2021
+Management's Discussion and Analysis of Financial Results For the year ended 30 June 2021 and 2020

-- Systematic, ground-based exploration work began within the area of the claims now covered by the Nickel Project under the direction of Ms. Ursula Mowat, P.Geo. in 1987, continuing intermittently until 2012.
-This work established the presence of elevated nickel, cobalt and chromium values in rocks, soils, and stream sediments. - The area of the claim groups of the project was included in Geoscience BC's QUEST and QUEST-West projects, including multiparameter regional geophysical surveys, and regional stream sediment reanalyzes and data compilations between 2008 and 2009. - Ron Britten's technical paper "Regional Metallogeny and Genesis of a New Deposit Type Disseminated Awaruite (Ni3Fe) Mineralization Hosted in the Cache Creek Terrane published in 2017 in Economic Geology should be utilized as an interim mineral deposit model or profile for the Nickel Project.
+- a nickel-iron alloy mineral, hosted by serpentinized ultramafic intrusive rocks of the Trembleur Ultramafic Unit within the Permian to Triassic age Cache Creek Complex. - The principal target on the project is nickel occurring as awaruite, but at the exploration stage all other styles of mineralization should be considered. - Systematic, ground-based exploration work began within the area of the claims now covered by the Nickel Project under the direction of Ms. Ursula Mowat, P.Geo. in 1987, continuing intermittently until 2012.
+This work established the presence of elevated nickel, cobalt and chromium values in rocks, soils, and stream sediments. - The area of the claim groups of the project were included in Geoscience BC's QUEST and QUEST-West projects, including multiparameter regional geophysical surveys, and regional stream sediment reanalyzes and data compilations between 2008 and 2009. - Britten's technical paper "Regional Metallogeny and Genesis of a New Deposit Type - Disseminated Awaruite (Ni3Fe) Mineralization Hosted in the Cache Creek Terrane published in 2017 in Economic Geology should be utilized as an interim mineral deposit model or profile for the Nickel Project.